pavanmadrid88/PetstoreSwaggerApiTest/readme.md

     Given a valid pet status "<petStatus>"
     When I retrieve pets by status "<petStatus>"
-    Then I should see response status code as "<statusCode>" And  response time should be less than "<expectedResponseTime>" milliseconds And I should be able to see details of pet "<petName>"
+    Then I should see models.response status code as "<statusCode>" And  models.response time should be less than "<expectedResponseTime>" milliseconds And I should be able to see details of pet "<petName>"

     Examples: